Differential embeddings into algebras of topological stable rank 1: Introduction

 For a commutative (*-)semi-simple Banach (*-)algebra $A$ we say, for short, that $A$ \emph{admits norm-controlled inversion}, whenever it admits norm-controlled inversion in $C(\Phi_A)$, the space of continuous functions on the maximal (*-)ideal space $\Phi_A$ of $A$, when embedded by the Gelfand transform.
 (For a commutative (*-)semi-simple Banach (*-)algebra the Gelfand transform is injective; see also \cite[Proposition 30.2(ii)]{doran2018characterizations}.)

 {The Wiener (convolution) algebra $\ell_1(\mathbb Z)$ is a primary example of a commutative Banach *-algebra without the norm-controlled inversion in $C(\mathbb T)$, the algebra of continuous functions on the unit circle.
-Indeed, in \cite{nikolski1999search} Nikolskii showed that for $\delta \geq 2$ we have $\psi (\delta^{-1}) = \infty,$ where $\psi$ is given in \eqref{eq:psi}.} The same conclusion extends to convolution algebras $\ell_1(G)$ for any infinite Abelian group $G$ that lack norm-controlled inversion in $C(\widehat{G})$, the algebra of continuous functions on the Pontryagin-dual group to $G$, but this behaviour appears rather exceptional.
+Indeed, in \cite{nikolski1999search} Nikolskii showed that for $\delta \geqslant 2$ we have $\psi (\delta^{-1}) = \infty,$ where $\psi$ is given in \eqref{eq:psi}.} The same conclusion extends to convolution algebras $\ell_1(G)$ for any infinite Abelian group $G$ that lack norm-controlled inversion in $C(\widehat{G})$, the algebra of continuous functions on the Pontryagin-dual group to $G$, but this behaviour appears rather exceptional.
 On the positive side, various weighted algebras of Fourier series (see \cite{el1998estimates}) as well as algebras of Lipschitz functions on compact subsets of Euclidean spaces enjoy the norm-controlled inversion.

-Norm-controlled inversion is a consequence of a smoothness of the embedding as observed by Blackadar and Cuntz \cite{blackadar1991differential}.
-More specifically, let $i\colon A\to B$ be an injective homomorphism of Banach algebras.
+Norm-controlled inversion is a consequence of smoothness of the embedding as observed by Blackadar and Cuntz \cite{blackadar1991differential}.
+More specifically, let $i\colon A\to B$ be a unital injective homomorphism of unital Banach algebras.
+(By a subalgebra of a unital algebra we shall always mean a unital subalgebra.
+Likewise, all homomorphisms between unital Banach algebras are assumed to preserve the unit.)
 Then $A$ is a~\emph{differential subalgebra} of $B$ whenever there exists $D > 0$ such that for all $a,b\in A$ we have

-When $A$ and $B$ are Banach *-algebras, we additionally require that $i$ is *-preserving (hence it preserves the modulai of elements); we omit the symbol $i$, when the map $i$ is clear from the context (for example, when it is the formal inclusion of algebras).
+When $A$ and $B$ are Banach *-algebras, we additionally require that $i$ is *-preserving (hence it preserves the modulus); we omit the symbol $i$, when the map $i$ is clear from the context (for example, when it is the formal inclusion of algebras).
 Differential subalgebras (especially of C*-algebras) have been extensively studied; see, \emph{e.g.}, \cite{kissin1994differential, grochenig2013norm, grochenig2014norm, samei2019norm}.

-In the sequel, we shall make use of \cite[Theorem 1.1(i)]{grochenig2013norm} that we record below: \begin{lemma} Differential *-subalgebras of C*-algebras have norm-controlled inversion. \end{lemma}